Today's Morning Rush is brought to you by Patrice Dougan.

 Check out this Vine of the storm:

-Another family is waking up to tragedy this morning, after a man died in a west Auckland house fire as he
+6.20am: Another family is waking up to tragedy this morning, after a man died in a west Auckland house fire as he tried to rescue children from the blaze.

-A judge says repeated alcohol sale breaches by supermarket heavyweight Countdown suggests "systemic issues" with the Australian-owned grocery chain, as three stores were
+6.15am: A judge says repeated alcohol sale breaches by supermarket heavyweight Countdown suggests "systemic issues" with the Australian-owned grocery chain, as three stores were busted for selling alcohol to minors.

 6.02am: Good morning folks!
 Another damp and slightly chilly start, so let's get that kettle on and get started.